1 / 10

 That said, practicality is all you’ll need it to be.
 There’s a decent amount of leg and headroom in each of the five seats, so adults and lanky teens will be able to get comfy, and you’ll have plenty of space for bulky child seats.
 The boot’s a good size too, and the load area is wide and flat.
 However, if you’re really looking to maximise family-friendliness, the Audi Q5 is even better, with more passenger space and a bigger boot.

 All in all, the Stelvio is a good all-rounder, doing a thoroughly decent job in all areas and a really good job in some.
-If you like the flamboyant styling, and you enjoy your driving, it’s definitely worth considering.
+It might not be one of the best SUVs, but if you like the flamboyant styling, and you enjoy your driving, it’s definitely worth considering.

 "By modern standards, the Stelvio’s dashboard has quite a lot of buttons (most manufacturers like to incorporate as many functions as possible into the infotainment system), but there aren’t so many that you’ll feel bamboozled.
 All the buttons are big, well-marked and logically placed, too, so it’s nice and easy to find and hit the one you want at a glance. "

 We haven’t tried the entry-level version yet, which comes with manual seat adjusters, but the rest get electrically moving seats that make it easy to dial in a comfy seating position.
 The seats themselves are nice and supportive, too.
 The steering wheel also moves to help you get comfy, but there could be more travel in the reach adjustment.

 Visibility isn’t ideal, either.
 The window pillars at all four corners of the car are pretty chunky, so the front ones can get in the way when you’re pulling out of junctions, while the rear ones hamper your over-the-shoulder view.
 However, you do get parking sensors at both ends, plus a reversing camera, to help with manoeuvres.